 1. General provisions

-- The Supplier reserves the unrestricted right to exercise their rights of use to ownership and copyright for all cost estimates, drawings and other documents.
-The documents may only be made accessible to third parties with the Supplier’s prior consent.
-If the order is not placed with the Supplier, the documents shall be returned to the same upon request without undue delay.
-Clauses 1 and 2 shall apply mutatis mutandis to the Customer’s documents.
-However, these same documents may be made accessible to any third parties that the Supplier has, where permitted, tasked with deliveries.
+- Gira reserves without limitation its rights of ownership and exploitation of copyright in respect of cost estimates, drawings and other documents.
+The documents may be made available to third parties only with Gira's prior written consent.
+If the order is not placed, they must be returned to Gira upon request without undue delay.
+Sentences 1 and 2 also apply to customers' documents.
+However, these can be made available to the third parties that Gira is permitted to commission to deliver the products and services.

-- Partial deliveries are permissible if they are acceptable to the Customer.
+- Partial deliveries are permitted if they are acceptable to the customer.

 3. Scope of goods and services